 Floods can be dangerous.
 You should never enter flood waters.
-There are two kinds of floods that occur naturally on the Northern Beaches: flash floods and lagoon flooding.
+There are two kinds of floods that occur naturally on the Northern Beaches: flash flooding and lagoon flooding.

-Flash floods occur when heavy rainfall causes creeks to break their banks or the stormwater network to exceed its capacity and overflow.
+Flash flooding occurs when heavy rainfall causes creeks to break their banks, or the stormwater network to exceed its capacity and overflow.
 Flash floods happen suddenly with little or no warning and recede relatively quickly.

 Council follows the NSW Government’s floodplain risk management process to identify and manage flood risk.
 This is a four stage process resulting in an adopted plan for managing flood prone land:

 - Flood Study – identification of flood risk

 - Floodplain Risk Management Study – identification and assessment of a range of floodplain management options to reduce flood risk